 Right now, you’re probably sleep deprived and navigating the dozens of changes that come with caring for a baby.
 The good news is that you don’t have to feel additional pressure or guilt for not knowing exactly how to help your child reach their full potential.
 Use these insights and tips to help you make optimising your baby’s development part of your everyday routine.

-Significance of the early days
+The significance of the early days

 The key to optimizing your baby’s development

-Emotional significance is vital for brain development
+Emotional connection is vital for brain development

 Opportunities for enhancing development

-Playing games such as peek-a-boo is also great for developing your little one’s memory and the concept that something exists when it’s out of sight.
+Playing games such as peek-a-boo is also great for developing your little one’s memory and the idea that something exists even when it’s out of sight.
 Both memory and object permanence begin to develop in earnest in the second six months of life, based on the little games and interactions you have with your baby early on.

 Balance is the name of the game

 Frequently, overscheduled, hyper parented children battle to play independently later and are more needy children in general.
-To avoid over stimulating your baby, make sure you balance all the wonderful stimulation activities with calming routines, such as reading books quietly, regular sleep times and also times when you just leave your baby to potter around exploring his environment within safe boundaries.
+To avoid over stimulating your baby, make sure you balance all the wonderful stimulation activities with calming routines, such as reading books quietly, regular sleep times and also times when you just leave your baby to potter around exploring their environment within safe boundaries.

 Attachment is not based on an ideal birth situation or idyllic first three months.
 Babies who are separated from their mothers at birth and those who are adopted later still achieve wonderful bonding and attachment if nurtured sensitively.
-The key factor in attachment is how you read your baby’s signals and the way in which you respond to meet his physical and emotional needs.
+The key factor in attachment is how you read your baby’s signals and the way in which you respond to meet their physical and emotional needs.